-- I. Hepatitis C Nucleic Acid/PCR Tests for the purposes of routine screening or confirmatory testing following a positive HCV antibody screening test may be considered medically necessary when: - A. The member is immunocompromised (e.g., receives chronic hemodialysis), OR - B. The member has a suspected HCV exposure within the past 6 months (regardless of antibody status), OR - C. The member has an initial HCV antibody positive test\, OR - D. The member is undergoing monitoring for chronic HCV infection (i.e., prior to starting direct-acting antiviral (DAA) treatment, while receiving treatment, or having completed therapy), OR - E. The member has a history of HCV infection followed by eradication/sustained virologic response (SVR), AND - 1.
-The member has ongoing risk factors for HCV reinfection\\. - II.
-Current evidence does not support Hepatitis C Nucleic Acid/PCR Tests for the purposes of routine screening or confirmatory testing following a positive HCV antibody screening test for all other indications\\\.
+- I. Hepatitis C nucleic acid/PCR tests for the purposes of routine screening or confirmatory ing following a positive HCV antibody screening test are considered medically when: - A. The member/enrollee is immunocompromised (e.g., receives chronic hemodialysis), OR - B. The member/enrollee has a suspected HCV exposure within the past six months (regardless of antibody status), OR - C. The member/enrollee has an initial HCV antibody positive test, OR - D. The member/enrollee is undergoing monitoring for chronic HCV infection (i.e., prior to starting direct-acting antiviral (DAA) treatment, while receiving treatment, or having completed therapy), OR - E. The member/enrollee was exposed to HCV perinatally and is between two months and 17 months of age, OR - F. The member/enrollee has a history of HCV infection followed by eradication/sustained virologic response (SVR), AND - 1.
+The member/enrollee has ongoing risk factors for HCV reinfection. - II.
+Hepatitis C nucleic acid/PCR tests for the purposes of routine screening or confirmatory testing following a positive HCV antibody screening test are considered investigational for all other indications.